 The last example above would be evaluated as follows: first the variable reference "a" would be evaluated.
 If the resulting value is an array, the second element of the array is accessed.
-If the result is a struct, the field named "bar" is accessed.
 If the result is again a struct, the field named "foo" is accessed.
 If this results in an array value, the third element of that array is accessed and used as the value for the whole expression.
 If any value produced along the way does not have the expected type (array or struct, depending on the kind of indexing used), the result of the whole expression is a void value.